Reinforcement Learning from Hierarchical Critics: Abstract

 \section{Abstract}

-In this study, we investigate the use of global information to speed up the learning process and increase the cumulative rewards of multi-agent reinforcement learning (MARL) tasks.
-Within the actor-critic MARL, we introduce multiple cooperative critics from two levels of the hierarchy and propose a hierarchical critic-based MARL algorithm.
-In our approach, the agent is allowed to receive the value information from local and global critics in a competition task, indicating that each agent not only receives low-level details but also considers coordination from high levels to obtain global information for improving the training performance.
-Here, we define multiple cooperative critics in a top-down hierarchy, called the Hierarchical Critic Assignment (HCA) framework.
-Our three experiments from tennis and soccer competition tasks performed in the Unity environment used to test the HCA framework in the benchmark algorithm, Proximal Policy Optimization (PPO).
-The results showed that the HCA framework outperforms the benchmark algorithm on three MARL tasks.
+In this study, we investigate the use of global information to speed up the learning process and increase the cumulative rewards of reinforcement learning (RL) in competition tasks.
+Within the actor-critic RL, we introduce multiple cooperative critics from two levels of the hierarchy and propose a reinforcement learning from hierarchical critics (RLHC) algorithm.
+In our approach, each agent receives value information from local and global critics regarding a competition task and accesses multiple cooperative critics in a top-down hierarchy.
+Thus, each agent not only receives low-level details but also considers coordination from higher levels, thereby obtaining global information to improve the training performance.
+Then, we test the proposed RLHC algorithm against the benchmark algorithm, proximal policy optimisation (PPO), for two experimental scenarios performed in a Unity environment consisting of tennis and soccer agents' competitions.
+The results showed that RLHC outperforms the benchmark on both competition tasks.